ericc-ch/ai-studio-api/README.md

 ## Project Overview

 A server that exposes Google AI Studio as an OpenAI compatible API.
+It achieves this by automating a web browser to interact with the Google AI Studio interface.
 This allows you to use Google AI Studio with tools that expect an OpenAI-compatible interface.

 ## Prerequisites